IhebBouariche1/IhebBouariche/11-Robotics & Artificial intelligence (Deep Reinforcement learning)/Trajectory_optimization and Control with D-RL/README.md

 This project is focused on using deep reinforcement learning to optimize trajectory and control for a robotic manipulator.
 I used MATLAB and Simulink, including the Simscape toolkit for 3D simulation.
 In particular, I utilized the Deep Learning and Reinforcement Learning toolbox to develop the DDPG algorithm.

+The following statement describes an image that represents the error in the position of a robot effector in 3D space, which is typically measured as the Euclidean distance between the actual and desired positions of the effector:
 ![Error_signal](https://user-images.githubusercontent.com/103148161/229266525-d2980524-94fb-4cdd-b95f-89bf38148feb.png)

 In this project, the agent learns to control the robot in three phases.
 First, it learns to control the robot without the influence of gravity.
 Second, it learns to create a trajectory from the initial state to a specified state in 3D space.
 Finally, it learns to optimize for high precision.